vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 ## Summary

-In this article we wanted to do two things:
+In this article I wanted to do two things:

 1. Debunk some ideas about Data Lake and decentralized compute
-1. See how disruptive a standard data lake table format could be
+1. Show how disruptive a standard data lake table format could be

-We too often see data lake misused.
-Puting Apache Spark on top of raw files is often very unefficient.
+Too often I see data lakes being misused.
+Putting Apache Spark on top of raw files is often very unefficient.

-Remember that cloud providers sells three types of resources:
+Remember that cloud providers (e.g. Azure) sells three types of resources:

 1. Compute
 1. Storage